 Voronoi Tessellations.
 These visuals use a classification scheme to divide a problem space into regions.
 Analysts set points, known as seeds, on the diagram and for each seed there exists a corresponding region consisting of all points closer to that seed than to any other.
 These have applications in epidemiology, polymer physics, computational chemistry, cancer diagnosis, robot navigation, location selection, modeling retail trade areas, and demand forecasting.

 Multi-dimensional projections.
 2D/3D data projections help reduce the dimensionality of multi-dimensional data and project into lower dimensions to allow for easier comprehension.
 They have wide applications in areas like time-series analysis, understanding correlations, optical character recognition, signal processing and fraud detection.

 Spanning trees.
 This is a networking technique to resolve common runtime and optimization issues faced in conventional K-means clustering, and can be used in all network optimization problems like route-optimization, cabling, electrical, hydraulics, etc. Spanning trees are also used to measure correlations between different stocks, product affinities in retail, and the like.

 Community detection algorithms.
 These help identify community groups in social networks based on demographics and behaviors.
 Metabolic networks also have communities based on functional groupings, being used to study bird migration, social networking problems, gene pools, and the spread of disease.
 You could also use the same technique in detecting communities of physicians in the pharma industry, or customer segmentation based on online behavior.

 These are just a starting point for the conversation.
-Visualization holds real promise of providing a query-free and agile approach to data exploration.
+Visualization holds real promise of providing a query-free and agile approach to data analytics services.

 What promising visualization trends are you seeing on the horizon?
 And which techniques have you used for your business?
 We’d like to hear from you.